Haldrion/rcos-status-updates/fall_2018/week_08.md

 ## This Week's Plan

-> Find and order parts for constuctiong a PCB
+> Find and order parts for constructing a PCB

 > Shrink PCB design to reduce cost